Welcome to Stack the Miles!

 Learning at Disney: Hidden Educational Moments in Every Park

 As a teacher and a mom, I’ve always believed that travel is one of the best classrooms.
-Yes, learning at Disney is absolutely a real thing.
+Learning at Disney is absolutely a real thing.
 Every park is filled with small, meaningful moments that spark curiosity: science, culture, storytelling, engineering, wildlife, and even geography.
 Kids are soaking up so much without realizing it… and that’s…

 -